philiplinell/commit-msg/README.md

 ### Style

-Use flag `--style` to specify the style of the commit.
+Use flag `--style` to specify the style of the commit. `DescriptiveAndNeutral` is the default if no style is specified.

 ```
-$ commit-msg --style="Conversational and Casual" --timeout=10s --file ./example_commit_msg
+$ commit-msg --style="ConversationalAndCasual" --timeout=10s --file ./example_commit_msg
 Refactor project structure and update Makefile

 We've made some changes to the project structure and updated the Makefile